MEET

 Over the past 30 years working with artisans across the globe, I have seen firsthand how handicrafts — handmade lifestyle and gift products — can move families out of poverty.
 Artisan products can generate significant income to help households build homes, pay school fees, send children to university, access quality healthcare, and reinvest in local agriculture.

 This is why I am shifting our focus to energizing this synergy between agriculture and handicrafts — because it already exists and it works!
-I wish I had made the connection many years ago.
-But it is not too late.
 I have a great team and we are ready to work with you to create income-generating programs that will change lives.

 Thank you,